Hamburger SV: Fans

-The Hamburger SV has a big fanbase in Hamburg and the region.
-The band Abschlach! has written the HSV anthem Mein Hamburg lieb ich sehr.
-The band always plays this song before HSV games.
+The band Abschlach! has written the HSV anthem "Mein Hamburg lieb ich sehr".
+The band performs this song before every HSV games.

 HSV has more than 700 officially registered fan clubs in Germany and abroad.
-Significant ones include "Rautengeil Fallingbostel", "Hermanns Treue Riege", "Totale Offensive e.
+These include "Rautengeil Fallingbostel", "Hermanns Treue Riege", "Totale Offensive e.
 V." and the "Wilhelmsburg Boys".
-Well-known HSV ultra groups are or were "Poptown" and "Chosen Few".
+HSV ultra groups are or were the "Clique du Nord", "Poptown", and "Chosen Few".
 The "Rothosen" supporters' association founded in April 1972 is the oldest HSV fan club.
-It still has around 40 members and was one of the more well-known fan clubs in the 1980s.
+It still has around 40 members.
 The business fan club of Hamburger SV was registered by HSV as an official fan club in 2006.
 This fan club was founded by entrepreneurs and combines sporting interests with business interests.
 Since the 2006–07 season, the Hamburger Sport-Verein has had a fan club for gay and bisexual fans called "BLUE PRIDE", which merged into the "Volksparkjunxx" in January 2012.
-The members of fan club "Die Löwen" has been notorious for their aggressiveness.
+The members of fan club "Die Löwen" are aggressive.
 The group was associated with skinheads and right-wing radicalism in the 1980s.
 The Bremen fan Adrian Maleika was murdered by members of the group on 16 October 1982.

-As a reaction to the murder of Maleika, the HSV fan project was founded, which still exists today and is financially supported by the German Football League and the Hamburg Authority for Labour, Social Affairs, Family and Integration.
+As a reaction to the murder of Adrian Maleika, the HSV fan project was founded, which still exists today and is financially supported by the German Football League and the Hamburg Authority for Labour, Social Affairs, Family and Integration.
 The fan project makes travel offers for away games and supports the Supporters Club with its offers.
 Numerous events take place in the fan house, also with the support of HSV itself.

-The Supporters Club, founded in 1993, has now been joined by 66,489 fans (as of 1 June 2019), who have thus also become members of HSV.
+The Supporters Club, founded in 1993, has (as of 1 June 2019) been joined by 66,489 fans, who have thus also become members of HSV.
 The 36 founding members include the former board member responsible for membership matters, Oliver Scheel, the former supervisory board members Henning Trolsen and Christian Reichert, and the current director of the HSV Museum, Dirk Mansen.

-As a reaction to the spin-off, disappointed fans founded the "HFC Falke" – based on the model of FC United of Manchester – which started playing in the 2015–16 season and is currently playing in the Hamburg district league north.
+As a reaction to the spin-off, fans founded the "HFC Falke" – based on the model of FC United of Manchester – which started playing in the 2015–16 season, and as of 2024, are playing in the Hamburg district league north.